 Manage Your Time

 Develop a healthy work/life balance.
-Determine your work/duty hours as well as any vacation time that is available to you.
+Determine your work/duty hours and vacation time that is available to you.
 Take time for yourself.

 - Read major texts and journals specific to your area of training.
 You won't have time to read everything.

 - Leave the hospital on your time off and do something that you enjoy.